nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.

     Use case ends.

 * 3a.
 The given index is invalid.

     * 3a1.
 BandConnect++ shows an error message.

-      Use case resumes at step 2.

-**Use case: UC04 - Tag a musician with the instrument they play**

-**MSS**

-1. User requests to list musicians
-2. BandConnect++ shows a list of musicians
-3. User tags a specific musician with the instrument they play
-4. BandConnect++ tags the musician appropriately

       Use case ends.

-**Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-BandConnect++ detects an error in the entered data.

-    * 3a1.
-BandConnect++ shows an error message.

-      Use case resumes at step 2.

-**Use case: UC05 - Tag a musician with the genre(s) he/she specialises in**
+**Use case: UC04 - Find a musician based on their name, tag, instrument, and genre**

 **MSS**

-1. User requests to list musicians
+1. User requests to find a musician with keywords.
-2. BandConnect++ shows a list of musicians
+2. BandConnect++ shows a list of musicians that matches the keyword.
-3. User tags a specific musician with one or more genres
-4. BandConnect++ tags the musician appropriately

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 1a.
+User enters invalid value for some fields, e.g. name, instrument, genre.

+    * 1a1.
+System shows a message showing the correct input format.

       Use case ends.

-* 3a.
-BandConnect++ detects an empty genre tag or no genre tag.

-    * 3a1.
-BandConnect++ shows an error message.

-      Use case resumes at step 2.

-**Use case: UC06 - Find a musician based on their name**

-**MSS**

-1. User requests to find a musician with a keyword
-2. BandConnect++ shows a list of musicians that matches the keyword

-    Use case ends.

-**Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

 **Use case: UC07 - Create a band**

 **MSS**

-1. User enters the band details
+1. User enters the band details.
-2. User requests to create a new band with the specified name
+2. User requests to create a new band with the specified name.
-3. System creates and stores the new band
+3. System creates and stores the new band.

    Use case ends.

 **Extensions**

 * 2a.
-This band is already stored in the system
+This band is already stored in the system.

   * 2a1.
 System shows a message showing that the contact is already stored.

+    Use case ends.

 * 2b.
-User enters input wrongly
+User enters invalid value for some fields, e.g. name, genre.

     * 2b1.
-System shows a message showing the proper input format.
+System shows a message showing the correct input format.

       Use case ends.

-**Use case: UC08 - Add a musician to a band**
+**Use case: UC08 - Add musicians to a band**

 **MSS**

-1. User enters the band details and musician details
+1. User enters the band details and musician details.
-2. User requests to add the specified musician to the band
+2. User requests to add the specified musicians to the band.
-3. BandConnect++ adds the musician to the band
+3. BandConnect++ adds the musician to the band.

    Use case ends.

 **Extensions**

 * 2a.
-The musician specified is already part of the band specified
+The musician specified is already part of the band specified.

   * 2a1.
 System shows a message showing that the musician is already part of the band.

+    Use case ends.

 * 2b.
-User enters input wrongly
+User enters more than one band to add the musician to.

     * 2b1.
-System shows a message showing the proper input format.
+System shows a message showing that the musicians can only be added to one band at a time.

     Use case ends.

 **Use case: UC09 - Delete band**